(C) Provisions

 The Expected Rate of Return on Plan Assets is determined considering several applicable factors, mainly the composition of Plan Assets held, assessed risks, historical results of return on Plan Assets and the Company's policy for Plan Assets Management.

-VII) The expected contributions for Defined Benefit Plan for the next financial year will be in line with FY 2023-24.
+VII) The expected contributions for Defined Benefit Plan for the next financial year will be in line with FY 2024-25.

 (b) Arbitration was initiated by BG Exploration and Production India Limited and the Company (together the Claimants) against GOI under the PSCs for Panna - Mukta and Tapti blocks due to difference in interpretation of certain

 PSC provisions between Claimants and GOI.
 The Arbitration Tribunal has issued a number of final partial awards in this matter, some of which have (in part) not been in Claimant's favour.
 The arbitration is ongoing and a final award is yet to be issued.
-The arbitration has also led to satellite litigation in India (presently ongoing) and in the UK, which has resulted in court judgments that have not always been entirely in RIL's favour.
+The arbitration has also led to satellite litigation in India (presently ongoing) and in the UK, which has resulted in court judgements that have not always been entirely in RIL's favour.

 (c) NTPC filed suit in 2006 for specific performance of contract for supply of natural gas of 132 trillion BTU annually for a period of 17 years.
 This suit is still pending adjudication in the Bombay High Court and the Company's fact witnesses in the suit are to be cross examined by NTPC.
+On 2nd December 2024, an SLP was filed by RIL before the Supreme Court against an Order of the Bombay High Court in the NTPC suit, directing redaction of certain portions of RIL's Affidavit.
+The matter is presently sub-judice.

-35.5 Exploration for and Evaluation of Oil and Gas Resources
+33.5 Exploration for and Evaluation of Oil and Gas Resources

 The following financial information represents the amounts included in Intangible Assets under Development relating to activity associated with the exploration for and evaluation of oil and gas resources.